jpverkamp/blog/content/programming/2015/2015-09-14-mandelbrot.md

     return img
 ```

 By using `multiprocessing` rather than `threading`, we are actually spawning multiple Python processes, so we get a true multithreaded speedup.
-Since this program is almost entirely CPU bound, `threading` (with Python's {{< wikipedia "global interpreter lock" >}}) wouldn't actually be any faster.
+Since this program is almost entirely CPU bound, `threading` (with Python's [[wiki:global interpreter lock]]()) wouldn't actually be any faster.

 An aside: Using `starmap` allows us to pass multiple parameters to the function we are mapping over.
 This was only introduced in Python 2.6 / 3.3, so make sure you have a sufficiently new version[^2].